ArcDelta/RHH-Ports/ports/released/hollow_knight/README.md

 You must be using a device with desktop OpenGL and have access to x11.
 Hollow Knight Box64 was tested on Rocknix RPMini and RPFlip2.
 These are mainline linux devices.

 Hollow Knight was designed to maintain its 16:9 aspect ratio.
 This cannot be changed.

+## Thanks
+ptitseb for box64
+stolen (rocknix) for a workaround hack for input issues